HexajonDev/HexajonDev/README.md

 And if it is modifiable and extendable, it can truely last for ages.

-"It's better to design a good product once than to have a Million Products badly designed"
+"It's better to design one good product once than to have a Million Products badly designed"
 - Common Sence (2021)